Austin Energy Leads the Charge to Achieve Carbon-Free Electric Power

 - Since the start of the program, Austin Energy Green Building has rated more than 19,000 single-family homes.

 - Nearly all new commercial and multifamily buildings downtown and in large-scale developments are green building rated.

 Consider Austin Energy Green Building for your home or business building project

 Since motor vehicle emissions are a leading source of air pollutants,* Austin Energy makes it easier for customers to say goodbye to gas and drive electric with zero-emission electric vehicles.
 Easy to use, easy to maintain, and easy to charge, electric vehicles are fun to drive and can save customers money while helping the environment.
 Austin Energy provides charging infrastructure rebates and services to improve convenience for drivers, businesses, and developers interested in including EVs on their property.
 Austin Energy also offers rebates for electric bikes, scooters, mopeds, and motorcycles to make electric transportation more affordable for anyone on the road.

-Plus, since 100% renewable GreenChoice wind energy powers the charging stations in Austin Energy's Plug-in EVerywhere℠ charging network, EV drivers can help the environment in many ways.
+Plus, since 100% renewable GreenChoice wind energy powers the public charging stations in Austin Energy's network, EV drivers can help the environment in many ways.

-- The Plug-In EVerywhere network grew to more than 1,300 electric vehicle charging ports.
+- Austin Energy's network grew to more than 1,500 electric vehicle charging ports.

 - Austin Energy expanded EV charging and education in local schools.